jacobgonzalez-22/PyAtomsv2/README.md

     python PyAtoms_GUI.py
     ```
 ## Known issues
+06-Nov-2025: PyAtoms is currently **not** compatible with PyQt 6.
+Still compatible with latest PyQt5 (5.15.11)
 28-Oct-2024: No known issues.
 Works correctly with latest version of Matplotlib (3.9.2)

 ### For windows users: